Presentation of our partnerships

 CNRS-FAPESP international cooperation with the SISEA laboratory

-This project is part of the general framework of reducing energy consumption and CO2 emissions.
-It aims to develop new generations of absorption machines dedicated to air treatment, allowing the use of solar energy or unused thermal waste.
-The technical locks are mainly located at the exchangers of these machines with reduced compactness and efficiency.
-The objective of the project is to develop new concepts of multifunctional exchangers using dripping films.
-The study will be applied to the ammonia-water couple at the SISEA laboratory of the University of Sao Paulo and to the water-lithium bromide couple at the LOCIE laboratory of the University of Chambéry.
-The operating conditions will have to correspond to the operating conditions of absorption machines.
+This project is part of a broader effort to reduce energy consumption and CO2 emissions.
+It aims to develop new generations of absorption machines dedicated to air treatment, enabling the recovery of solar energy or unused waste heat.
+The technical challenges are mainly related to the heat exchangers in these machines, which have reduced compactness and efficiency.
+The aim of the project is to develop new concepts for multifunctional exchangers using trickle films.
+The study will be applied to the ammonia-water combination at the SISEA laboratory at the University of Sao Paulo and to the water-lithium bromide combination at the LOCIE laboratory at the University of Chambéry.
+The operating conditions must correspond to the operating conditions of the absorption machines.

 Carlton University

-A collaboration between LOCIE and the Canadian research team SBES (Sustainable Building Energy Systems) of Professor Ian Beausoleil-Morrison of Carleton University was initiated in 2013.
-Ian Beausoleil-Morrison is an internationally recognized professor for his work on interseasonal storage.
-He is currently the President of the international scientific association IBPSA, which brings together researchers from around the world around building simulation.
-The overall objective of the project is to improve the understanding and modeling of coupled heat and mass transfer in the case of sensitive energy storage in buried reservoirs, and to develop the simulation tools to study this behavior.
-The aim is to contribute significantly to the reduction of energy needs in buildings.
-A co-supervised thesis will be launched in 2013-2014.
+A collaboration between LOCIE and the Canadian research team SBES (Sustainable Building Energy Systems) led by Professor Ian Beausoleil-Morrison of Carleton University was initiated in 2013.
+Ian Beausoleil-Morrison is an internationally recognized professor for his work on inter-seasonal storage.
+He is currently president of the International Building Performance Simulation Association (IBPSA), which brings together researchers from around the world working on building simulation.
+The overall objective of the project is to improve understanding and modeling of coupled heat and mass transfer in the case of sensible energy storage in underground reservoirs, and to develop simulation tools to study this behavior.
+The aim is to make a significant contribution to reducing the energy requirements of buildings.
+A joint thesis will be launched during the 2013-2014 academic year.

-GDR Trickling and sheared films - GDR 3373
+GDR Films runoff and sheared films – GDR 3373

-The GDR FILMS was created in January 2010 The GDR is a grouping of research financed by the CNRS (INSIS) on the themes of runoff, liquid films flowing by gravity and/or shear by a gaseous flow and transfer.
-These types of flows are encountered in process engineering and/or chemical engineering, in the automotive industry, the aerospace and aeronautic transport industry (water ingestion in engines, presence of liquid films in combustion chambers, alumina deposition in Ariane V thrusters, etc.), the construction industry and the steel industry and motivate an important fundamental and applied research .
-The GDR brings together 23 teams (14 from INSIS laboratories, 7 from non-INSIS laboratories, 4 of which are industrial and 2 from Belgium) with expertise ranging from the physico-chemistry of interfaces to chemical engineering, including mechanics, numerical analysis, physical hydrodynamics and applied mathematics.
+GDR FILMS was created in January 2010.
+GDR is a research group funded by the CNRS (INSIS) focusing on the themes of runoff, liquid films flowing by gravity and/or shear by gas flow, and transfer.
+These types of flows are encountered in process engineering and/or chemical engineering, in the automotive industry, the aerospace and aeronautical transport industries (water ingestion in engines, presence of liquid films in combustion chambers, alumina deposits in Ariane V propulsion systems, etc.), the construction industry, and the steel industry, and are the subject of significant fundamental and applied research.
+The GDR brings together 23 teams (14 from laboratories affiliated with INSIS, 7 non-affiliated, including 4 industrial teams and 2 from Belgium) with areas of expertise ranging from the physical chemistry of interfaces to chemical engineering, including mechanics, numerical analysis, physical hydrodynamics, and applied mathematics.